Nepomuceno/blog/source/_posts/using-table-storage-in-typescript.md

 }
 ```

-Again we are using the same technic to convert the insertOrMergeEntity to be using promise instead of callback.
+Again we are using the same technic to convert the insertOrMergeEntity to be using promise instead of the callback.

 This method should be failing now because there are 2 things we need to add because of the way that objects are stored in table storage.
 In table storage a property it is always one object with 2 properties `$` and `_` being `$` the type to be stored and `_` the value to be stored.
 More than that another thing that you can see it is that the method accepts only `ITableEntity` this happens because we need to guarantee that the properties of `PartitionKey` and `RowKey` are strings and present in every single object that we need to insert.

-So lets add the code to make this work first we are going to add the interface of `ITableEntity` after the last line of our `storage.ts`
+So let's add the code to make this work first we are going to add the interface of `ITableEntity` after the last line of our `storage.ts`

 ``` typescript
 export interface ITableEntity {